 NCAA Football 2018 Rankings: Trojans Take a Tumble

-College football's Week 3 AP Top 25 is out, and the Pac-12 was responsible for what little shake up transpired.
+College football's Week 3 AP Top 25 is out, and the Pac-12 was responsible for what little shake-up transpired.

-The biggest upset to last week's apple cart was unranked Arizona State knocking off No. 15 Michigan State.
-Not only did the Herm Edwards-led Sun Devils jump into the Top 25 at No. 23, but they also the Spartans spiraling 10 spots to the bottom of the club.
+The biggest upset to last week's apple cart came when unranked Arizona State knocked off No. 15 Michigan State.
+Not only did the Herm Edwards-led Sun Devils jump into the Top 25 at No. 23, but they also sent the Spartans spiraling 10 spots to No. 25.

-The other major development was No. 10 Stanford taking care of business against No. 17 USC.
-Normally, you wouldn't see a team penalized all that much for losing a close-ish road game against a Top 10 team, but the Trojans were so underwhelming in the 17-3 loss—and teams previously behind them were so impressive this week—that they fell five spots to No. 22.
+The other major came development when No. 10 Stanford took care of business against No. 17 USC.
+Normally, you wouldn't see a team penalized much for losing a close-ish road game against a Top 10 team, but the Trojans were so underwhelming in the 17-3 loss—and teams previously behind them were so impressive this week—that they fell five spots to No. 22.

-And that's it as far as significant moves are concerned.
+And that's it as far as significant changes are concerned.
 No other team moved up or down more than three spots in a week where the biggest upsets (Purdue, North Carolina, etc.) were well outside the rankings.

-At least there were a couple changes at the back end of the poll.
-No. 24 South Carolina and No. 25 Florida also went down in Week 2, helping pave the way for two new teams to earn a shiny new number next to their names: Arizona State and Oklahoma State.
+At least there were a couple of shifts at the back end of the poll.
+No. 24 South Carolina and No. 25 Florida also went down in Week 2, helping pave the way for two teams to earn a shiny new number next to their names: Arizona State and Oklahoma State.

 Read on for more about the noteworthy changes in the AP Top 25.